-Last January I wrote a post which opened with the statement that I hadn’t backed anything on Kickstarter in quite a while.
+Last January I wrote a post which mentioned that I hadn’t backed anything on Kickstarter in quite a while.
 I’d previously given my support regularly to old adventure sequels and quirky indie titles, but over time the quality of campaign had dipped and so I’d stopped visiting.
-It had reached the point where I could no longer be bothered to trawl through all the rough to find the diamonds.

 12 months on and it turns out that 2017 was actually a pretty good year in terms of Kickstarter projects: I ended up backing seven in total, five of which were successful.
 Beautiful Desolation is an isometric adventure by the makers of STASIS; Ama’s Lullaby is a point-and-click set in a cyberpunk world; Epitasis is a colourful exploration game; and Trüberbrook is a sci-fi mystery inspired by Twin Peaks.
 Then there’s The Tomb Raider Suite, where composer Nathan McCree is re-recording the original Tomb Raider music.